January 2, 2019

 The town of Abu Simbel is a good place to be introduced to Nubian culture.
 The Nubians who originally lived in this area were displaced in the 1960s by the building of the Aswan High Dam.
 Now this small town is growing again as people return to the area.
 I took these photos from the bus as we drove through the town.

 Our destination was Abu Simbel Temple.

 Ramses II (who reigned c.
 1279-1213 BCE) had two massive temples built at Abu Simbel.
-The pharaoh was quite a narcissist and wanted to advertise to the Nubians that he was the god-king and ruler of this land.
-Nubia been conquered by the Egyptians, which extended the Egyptian empire southward.
+The pharaoh was a bit of a narcissist and wanted to advertise to the Nubians that he was the god-king and ruler of this land.
+Nubia had been conquered by the Egyptians, which extended the Egyptian empire southward.
 Ramses II had his artisans carve the temples out of a rock cliff to display his might, which was an effective deterrent to Nubian rebellion.